parflow/parflow/docs/user_manual/keys.rst

 *string* **Solver.PrintInitialConditions** True This key is used to
       turn on printing of the initial conditions.
-This includes the pressure, saturation, slopes, etc.  By default the initial conditions output is genrerated before the first time advancement; when doing a restart this leads to a duplication of files on each restart.
+This includes the pressure, saturation, slopes, etc.  By default the initial conditions output is generated before the first time advancement; when doing a restart this leads to a duplication of files on each restart.
 Setting this key to False will prevent the duplication.